Mocks And Finals in IB Psychology

 Section B: two compulsory SAQs that assess the student's ability to apply knowledge in new situations and scenarios.
 Contents are applied in context-specific situations or scenarios.

 Section C: two concept based ERQ options, each from different context.
 Students are required to answer one of the two options.
+Contents for this question comes from the area of study parts in the syllabus.

 Paper 2, duration 1h 30 mins (4 SAQs + 1 ERQ)

-Section A: four compulsory SAQ that focus on class practicals
+Section A: four compulsory SAQ that focus on class practicals.

-Section B: one ERQ question based on a stimulus material and two or more concepts
+Section B: one ERQ question based on a stimulus material and two or more concepts.

 Paper 3 (HL only), duration 1h 45 mins (3 SAQs + 1 ERQ)